matthartstein/Boostrap-Portfolio-Website/README.md

-# Portfolio Website version 1.2
+# Bootstrap Portfolio Website w/Working Email Form - version 1.2
 Added a check mark next to successful send message for the form in the contacts tab.
 Excluding testimonials, all other sections and web pages are implemented and ready for launch.